larq/docs/docs/compute-engine/build_android.md

 ## Create an LCE inference binary for Android ##
 !!! note
-    This guide explains how to build standalone inference binary that can be executed on Android OS.
-If you'd rather use LCE for inference as part of your own Android app, please check out [this guide](/compute-engine/quickstart_android) instead.
+    This guide explains how to build a standalone inference binary that can be executed on an Android device using the [Android developer tools](https://developer.android.com/studio/command-line/adb#shellcommands).
+If you'd rather use LCE for inference as part of an Android app, please check out [this guide](/compute-engine/quickstart_android) instead.

 To build Larq Compute Engine (LCE) for Android, you must have the [Android NDK](https://developer.android.com/ndk) and